vladigleba/vladigleba.github.io/source/_posts/2014-08-07-provisioning-a-rails-server-using-chef-part-2-writing-the-recipes.markdown

 description:
 ---

 In [part 1](), we learned about Chef Solo and used it to create a standard Chef directory structure, along with a standard cookbook directory structure.
-Now it's time to start writing the recipes that we will run to provision our Rails server and install Nginx, Node.js, PostgreSQL, rbenv, and Redis.
+Now it's time to start writing the recipes that we will run to provision our Rails server and install Node.js, PostgreSQL, rbenv, Ruby, Redis, and Nginx.

 <!-- more -->